aaronholla/wyncode-notes/JavaScript.md

 const numbers = [1,2,3,4,5]
 const perfectSquares = numbers.map(number => number * number)
 ```
+`every` - will return a boolean if every item matches the function passed in.
 *`filter` - pull out only items that match the function passed.
 Calls function on each item, keeps any items that return true.  `|does not mutate original array`
 ```js
 const confusedStudents = students.filter(student => student.mood === 'confused')